 Instant payments, or Real-time Payments (RTP), are a newer and faster alternative to traditional ACH payments.
 While ACH payments can take up to several days to clear, instant payments are processed in real-time, allowing for the almost immediate availability of funds.

 Instant payments use modern technology, such as Real-time Payment systems and mobile wallets, to provide a faster and more efficient payment process.
-These payments are typically initiated through a mobile app or online platform, and the funds are immediately transferred between the payer and the payee.
+These payments are typically initiated through a mobile app or online payment platform, and the funds are immediately transferred between the payer and the payee.

 The benefits of using Real-time Payments over ACH